BethGriggs/nodejs-in-the-cloud/README.md

 The first part of this workshop will teach you how to extend a simple Express.js application to leverage cloud capabilities.

-The second part of the workshop will demonstrate tooling to help you develop your cloud-native applications from a consistent base.
+The second part of the workshop will demonstrate tooling to help you develop all of your cloud-native applications from a consistent base.

 ## Part 1: Extending an Express.js application to leverage Cloud Capabilties